 After 30 years in Coleg Elidyr I moved to Stroud where I now am in Whittington House, part of the St.Luke’s Trust, including a Therapy Centre and Gannicox Camphill Community.
 The Star Group was taken on by Larry, Juliette, and Ian Bailey.
-I still have a Star Group Meeting weekly in Whittington House with around 10 to 15 participants.
-We are all looking forward to working closely with the Astrosophy Group in America.
+Hazel Straker cross the threshold of death into her beloved world of the stars on October 21st, 2018.

 ROBERTA VAN SCHILFGAARDE